OE-FET/Origin-Scripts/README.md

 ### OFET parameters
-- `Width (W)`: The transistor width in um.
+- `Width (W)`: The transistor width in `um`.
-- `Length (L)`: The transistor length in um.
+- `Length (L)`: The transistor length in `um`.
 This is not usually set manually, as a parameter, but is extracted from the `length` field of the filename.
 This is because a sample can contain devices of different lengths.
 - `Thickness of accumulation layer (d)`: The thickness of the accumulation layer in `nm`.
-- `Dielectric constant (er)`: The dielectric constant (CYTOP: 2.1, PMMA: 3.6, SiO2: 3.9).
+- `Dielectric constant (er)`: The dielectric constant.
+Common values include `2.1` for `CYTOP`, `3.6` for `PMMA` and `3.9` for `SiO2`.
 - `Vacuum permittivity (e0)`: The dielectric permittivity of vacuum is a constant with a value of `8.854E-12 F/m`.
 - `Dielectric thickness`: The thickness of the dielectric in `nm`.
 This parameter is not usually set manually.
 It is calculated using the `DielectricThicknessCalc` function, using the `dielectric` field as input.
 	- **NOTE**: To set the dielectric thickness manually, open the script to be executed (not the `Library` script itself), comment out `DielectricThicknessCalc` function and set the `dielectricthickness` variable manually.
 - `Dielectric capacitance (Ci)`: The capacitance per unit area of the dielectric in `F/m^2`.
 This is calculated by the dielectric thickness and the dielectric constant, using the formula `Ci=e0*er/(dielectricthickness*10^(-9))`.
 However, this is not completely correct.
 In reality, there is metal penetration inside the dielectric during the gate evaporation.
 Hence, we should not take into account the entire dielectric thickness into account when calculating the dielectric capacitance.
 The correct way to extract the dielectric capacitance is to measure it with an impedance analyzer by short-circuiting the source and drain.
-Typical values for dielectrics are 3.2 nF/cm^2 for CYTOP and 5.2 nF/cm^2 for PMMA.
+Typical values for dielectrics are 3.2 nF/cm^2 for `CYTOP` and `5.2 nF/cm^2` for `PMMA`.
 From that capacitance, we can extract the effective dielectric thickness, compare it with the measured dielectric thickness and estimate the extent of metal penetration into the dielectric.

 ### Mobility correction (power law fit) parameters
 There is a [publication](https://aip.scitation.org/doi/10.1063/1.4876057) that demonstrates how to calculate the gate voltage dependent contact and channel resistance from the transfer curves, in the linear and saturation regime.
 The process involves fitting a exponential function into the mobility curve.
 The fit is performed using the `PowerLawFit` function that can be called from the `Library` script.
 To disable the power law fit, open the script to be executed (not the `Library` script itself), and comment out the line calling the `PowerLawFit` function.
 If performing The parameters of the `PowerLawFit` function are:

 - `minRangeLengthPLF`: The minimum voltage range over which the Power Law fit will be applied.
-The fit starts at least "minRangeLengthPLF" volts after the Vgmax point.
+The fit starts at least `minRangeLengthPLF` volts after the `Vgmax` point.
 This number is usually `20`.
 - `errorwindowPLF`: The maximum Root Mean Square Error allowed for the power law fit to be performed.
 If the error is larger than this value then the voltage range in which the fit is performed increases by a single row.
 Hence, this error defines the "window" for performing the power law fit.
 The default value is usually `0.001`.